New Hampshire Mesothelioma & Asbestos Lawyer

 Asbestos was widely used in many fields for its heat-resistant properties, making its way into construction materials, insulation, and industrial equipment.
 Occupations typically associated with asbestos exposure in New Hampshire include:

 Asbestos-containing materials were prevalent on ships, exposing workers who built or deconstructed vessels to deadly fibers.
-Many New Hampshire workers were exposed to asbestos at the Portsmouth Naval Shipyard in Maine.
+Many New Hampshire shipyard workers were exposed to asbestos at the Portsmouth Naval Shipyard in Maine.

 Many older school buildings were built when asbestos was commonly used in construction, potentially exposing students, teachers, and staff to these forgotten materials even today.
 St. Mary’s College in Greenfield, St. Paul’s School in Concord, and Plainfield Grammar School were all built with—and still contain—asbestos products.